IVF embryo quality and day 3 embryo grading after in vitro fertilization

 This embryo does not have long term viability potential

 Usually, determinations of "quality" are not made until at least 48 hours after the egg retrieval.
 However, some IVF labs have been carefully assessing embryos on the first day after egg retrieval at the zygote, or 1-cell embryo stage.
 They use morphologic parameters of the pronuclei on day one as part of the overall embryo quality assessment, and also as part of their selection criteria for the best embryos to transfer.
-This assessment on day one is an interesting and possibly useful tool, but it has not yet been shown to be consistently valid in different IVF laboratories.
+This assessment on day one is an interesting tool, but it has not been shown to be consistently valid in different laboratories.

 By 48 hours ("day 2"), the embryos must be to at least 2 cells - or they have "arrested".
 We prefer that at least some of them are at the 3 or 4 cell stage by then.